Subscribe to LiveJournal events on the Notifications tab of the My Account Settings page

 Your account level determines event types and maximum number of subscriptions.

-- Plus Accounts can have 200 event subscriptions.
+- Account without additional packages of services can have 200 event subscriptions.
 You can also receive notifications when an individual user uploads new userpics.

-- Paid and Permanent Accounts can have 1000 event subscriptions and can subscribe to several additional types of notifications:
+- Accounts with *rofessional and Permanent package of service can have 1000 event subscriptions and can subscribe to several additional types of notifications:

 - a specific user uploads a userpic